MicrosoftDocs/sdk-api/sdk-api-src/content/spatialaudioclient/nn-spatialaudioclient-ispatialaudioobjectrenderstream.md

 Provides methods for controlling a spatial audio object render stream, including starting, stopping, and resetting the stream.
 Also provides methods for activating new <a href="https://msdn.microsoft.com/EE83AF5F-4342-4CF2-81A7-1123F8DAFA6F">ISpatialAudioObject</a> instances and notifying the system when you are beginning and ending the process of updating activated spatial audio objects and data.

 This interface is a part of  Windows Sonic, Microsoft’s audio platform for more immersive audio which includes integrated spatial sound on Xbox and Windows.

 ## -inheritance

-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">ISpatialAudioObjectRenderStream</b> interface inherits from the <a href="https://msdn.microsoft.com/33f1d79a-33fc-4ce5-a372-e08bda378332">IUnknown</a> interface. <b>ISpatialAudioObjectRenderStream</b> also has these types of members:
+The <b xmlns:loc="http://microsoft.com/wdcml/l10n">ISpatialAudioObjectRenderStream</b> interface inherits from <a href="coreaudio.ispatialaudioobjectrenderstreambase">ISpatialAudioObjectRenderStreamBase</a>. <b>ISpatialAudioObjectRenderStream</b> also has these types of members:
 <ul>
 <li><a href="https://docs.microsoft.com/">Methods</a></li>
 </ul>